fardeenhasib/NLP-Final-Report/README.md

 ```

-## Extensive deatils on the project can be found in the report.pdf file
+## Extensive deatils on the project can be found in the NLP_report.pdf file